 Handala is the most famous of Naji al-Ali's characters.
 He is depicted as a ten-year old boy, and appeared for the first time in Al-Siyasa in Kuwait in 1969.
-The figure turned his back to the viewer from the year 1973, and clasped his hands behind his back.
+The figure turned his back to the viewer from the year 1973, and clasped his hands behind his back. .JPG)

 The artist explained that the ten-year old represented his age when forced to leave Palestine and would not grow up until he could return to his homeland; his turned back and clasped hands symbolized the character's rejection of "outside solutions".
 Handala wears ragged clothes and is barefoot, symbolizing his allegiance to the poor.
 In later cartoons, he sometimes appears throwing stones or writing graffiti.